Manage Certificate Authorities for mTLS authentication on Confluent Cloud

 List all Certificate Authorities

-Get a list of all Certificate Authorities.
+To get a list of all Certificate Authorities, follow these steps.

 To get a list of all Certificate Authorities: